 Module Leaders are responsible for development and delivery of the modules.
 They are normally assisted by further staff for the group activities and may be assisted by further staff (module teachers) for the on-campus and / or distance learning theory elements.
 However, Module Leaders are responsible for monitoring students' progress and for individual assessment of students.

-Technical details and details of aims and learning outcomes at module level, bibliographies
+Technical details and details of aims and learning outcomes at module level

 All modules were developed since the year 2000 along one and the same line of teaching philosophy.
 The pattern used facilitates staff members' and students' orientation.
-The following holds true for all modules.